galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 >    >    <details>
 >    >    <summary>Click to view answers</summary>
 >    >    <ol type="1">
 >    >    <li>The result varies with different settings.
-If you followed step by step it should be chromosome 7 with 1671 genes.</li>
+If you followed step by step, it should be chromosome 7 with 1674 genes.</li>
 >    >    </ol>
 >    >    </details>
 >    {: .question}